What Is A Dry Pedicure?

 As we previously mentioned, there’s a common misconception about the fact that calluses and dry skin need to be softened before your nail technician (or yourself) goes at them with exfoliating tools.

-Softening the calluses with water, surprisingly, actually makes them even more difficult to remove than going at them dry!
+Softening the calluses with water surprisingly makes them even more challenging to remove than trying to remove them dry.

 Eliminates Callus Recurrence